Autoferry/autoferry.github.io/_posts/2022-03-30-hellinger.md

 ## Prerequisites

-The candidate should either have taken the course  [TTK4250 Sensor fusion] or take it in parallell with the 5th year project.
+The candidate should have taken the course  [TTK4250 Sensor fusion] or similar before beginning this 5th year project.
+Background in detection theory, from e.g. [TTT4275 Estimation, Detection and Classification] will also be very useful.

 ## References

 * Vasstein, K., Helgesen, Ø. K. and Brekke, E. (2022): “[Hellinger metrics for validating high fidelity simulators through target tracking](https://folk.ntnu.no/edmundfo/fusion2022preprints/VassteinHellinger.pdf)”, Submitted to Fusion 2022.